-The Library’s Digital Media Experience Lab (DME) supports teaching innovation and experiential learning while allowing students to get their hands on state-of-the-art and new technologies.
+Ryerson Library’s Isaac Olowolafe Jr. Digital Media Experience (DME) supports teaching innovation and experiential learning, giving students the opportunity to get their hands on state-of-the-art new technologies.

 - High-end Macs & PCs